Home Arrow Bible Arrow Esther Arrow Esther 9

 30 And he sent the letters to all the Jews, to the hundred twenty and seven provinces of the kingdom of Ahasuerus, with words of completeness and truth,

-31 To confirm these days of Purim in their times appointed, according as Mordecai the Jew and Esther the queen had enjoined them, and as they had decreed for themselves and for their seed, the matters of the fasting and their cry.
+31 To confirm these days of Purim in their appointed times just as Mordecai the Jew and Esther the queen had established them and as they had decreed for their own lives and for their descendants regarding the matters of their fasting and mourning.

 32 And the decree of Esther confirmed these matters of Purim; and it was written in the book.